-Doug Turner enters his second season as head men's golf coach after serving as a PGA of America consultant for 14 years.
+Doug Turner enters his third season as head men's golf coach after serving as a PGA of America consultant for 14 years.

 Turner joined the Golden Eagle men's golf program in the spring of 2014 while still working at the Soderquist Center, an organization on the campus of John Brown University that seeks to provide ethics and leadership training to individuals and organizations, where he has been employed since 2012.
 There, he oversees the responsibility of delivering values-based leadership and team development content, coupled with meaningful experiential learning.

 Turner's professional golf experience began in 1993 when he was named the Head Golf Professional and manager at the Forest Creek Golf Club in Round Rock, Texas.
 While there, Turner managed to secure a $1.2 million revenue over three years and was also able to garner highest honors from the Club Corporation of America.